Best neckband headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless neckband headphones you can buy in 2019.

 Neckband headphones combine convenience with impressive battery life (high-end models offer 10 hours playback) plus features such as noise cancellation.
 You won't be plagued by connection issues, either, since most offer superb Bluetooth stability.
 And there's the issue of keeping them in your ears – many would argue the neckband design is the best way to do it.

 Most of the big-name audio brands have leapt on the neckband trend, so there's now a range of options to suit everyone from commuters to fitness fanatics.
 Want to to cut the cord without sacrificing sound quality?
-Here are the best neckband headphones, and with Prime Day headphone deals around the corner, you could bag yourself a bargain...
+Here's our pick of the best neckband headphones.
+And with Black Friday deals already filling the web, it's a good time to be keeping an eye out for bargains.

 To add a touch of luxury to your listening experience, Sennheiser has trimmed the neckband in soft nappa leather.
 And when you get an incoming call, the neckband gently vibrates – a useful feature even when you’re not using listening to music.
 In a hurry?
 They fast-charge in one and half hours.